 My passion has led me to co-creating the tools to identify and manage learning challenges, innovating instructional methodologies, updating human resource capacity building within education and workforce development.
 Based upon this work, systems thinking, and Theory U, we now are prototyping new ways to deliver services that include working in partnerships with social services, children services, behavioral healthcare, and employment services.

 I am pleased that WIOA has validated this path!
 Everything we’ve been doing with states and international initiatives has led The TLP Group and the Align and Redesign team to be ready to address all of the WIOA challenges.
-Align and Redesign will always be a work in progress – getting more exciting and successful with every state and every individual that takes the leap, co-creates new paradigms, and gets carried away with co-creating new ways that demonstrate significant increases in persistence and outcomes.
-Our research says...this approach works!"
+Align and Redesign will always be a work in progress – getting more exciting and successful with every state and every individual that takes the leap, co-creates new paradigms, and gets carried away with new ways that demonstrate significant increases in persistence and outcomes.
+Our research says...This approach works!"

 JEFF FANTINE has been in the field of adult education and literacy for nearly 28 years.
 He is currently working as an independent consultant providing technical assistance to states and local programs across the country focusing on implementing career pathways strategies, and developing and delivering various types of training for administrators and instructors.